Siena Catholic College

 Siena Catholic College, Queensland, Australia is a co-educational Catholic day college situated at Sippy Downs on Queensland's Sunshine Coast.
 Opened in 1997, it caters for students in Years 7–12 and has an enrolment of approximately 1000 students.
-The College shares its campus with Siena Primary School, a Prep to Year 6 school.
+The College shares its campus on Sippy Downs Drive with Siena Primary School, a Prep to Year 6 school.

 The College is administered by Brisbane Catholic Education and has close links with Stella Maris Catholic Parish, having St Catherine of Siena Catholic Church situated on campus.